Congratulations on your new addition.

 • Job restructuring, including modifying a work schedule, job reassignment, changing a work station, or providing equipment;

-• Providing a temporary transfer to a less strenuous or hazardous position;
+• Temporary exemption from or temporary transfer to a less strenuous or hazardous position;

 • Providing any further accommodations the employee may need.